-Fewer than 10% of managers have ever seen their organization as a network.
-Research shows that leaders go to on average of 1,7 people before they make an important decision.
-Often the one person they consult is themselves, and when they actually talk to someone else, it is often a person similar to themselves or who is very close to them.
-Meaning they often go to get confirmation, rather than real feedback.
-Good decisions are made by going to people in different environments, experts that are central and to some operating in the periphery of the organizations.
-The latter have often valuable links outside the organization.
-It will save organizations millions by just improving the quality of the decisions we make :)
+Two recent independent studies showed less than 10% of leaders worldwide see their organization as a network.
+Furthermore, research indicated that leaders go to on average of 1,7 people before they make an important decision.
+Often the only person they consult are themselves, and when they actually do talk to someone else, it is a person similar to them or one very close to them.
+This means they often seek confirmation, rather than real feedback.
+Down the line, this hierarchal approach to work robs the organization of any out-of-the-box thinking, innovation, but also productivity, agility and profit smart, collaborative working would bring.

 What is digitization really?

 Digitalization is about using digital tools to form an agile and smart way of working, with better services internally and for customers, and ultimately better results.
 However, these results leaders crave for do not come with simply installing the new technology, but from with teaching people what this novelty could bring for them personally.
 In its essences digitalization should provide clear benefits for the individual, as much as it does eventually the organization.
 We’re talking about making their jobs easier, more successful, open to new knowledge and new people, and ultimately more fulfilling.
 Another important point is that digitalization should start with the leaders themselves, the ones who have built the silos, and often thrive by being on top of the hierarchy.
 They are often comfortable with a hierarchic structure because it is predictable and easy to lead.
 But on the other hand, it is the hierarchy that prevents information to flow easily, knowledge to be shared and teams to be truly innovative.
 If leaders are ordering digitalization projects, while refusing to give up the chain of command and their own seat at the top, we have bad news: those projects are doomed to fail.